 This is why I recommend Chickenpedia to all my readers.
 They have comprehensive online courses on everything you didn’t know you need to know and then some more!
 From healthcare to raising baby chicks to feeding and behavior, you’ll discover beginner-friendly courses that’ll provide you the knowledge and confidence to successfully look after your chickens.

 As a member, you will get access to ALL their fantastic courses.
 No need to wing it, start your journey to become the ultimate chicken eggspert!
-Check out Chickenpedia today and with my discount code (BOKBOK50), you can get 50% off!
+Check out Chickenpedia today!